KNOW Workplace Cancer

 Some of the most common carcinogens found in Australian workplaces include:

 - diesel engine exhaust

-- benzene - found in crude oil and petrol.
-Used to produce plastics, resins, synthetic fibers, rubber lubricants, dyes, detergents, drugs and pesticides.
+- benzene - benzene is found in crude oil and is a major part of petrol.
+Used to produce plastics, resins, synthetic fibres, rubber lubricants, dyes, detergents, drugs and pesticides

 - wood dust

 - polycyclic aromatic hydrocarbons (PAHs) - organic chemicals released from burning organic substances such as coal, oil and petrol

 - chromium VI - occurs during activities such as welding on stainless steel and other alloy steels containing chromium metal.

 Putting in place control measures for carcinogenic hazards is the only way to reduce cancer risk at work.
 Safe work practices should always be outlined and followed in the workplace.